 Rene turned his gaze to the Constable who nodded somewhat uncomfortably.
 “Well, you know that I don’t like to speak ill of the dead, your honor – “ he began.

 “This is a professional matter, Jean,” said Rene gently, “but I understand how you feel.”

 Jean blew out a breath before continuing.
 “Great Maker forgive me, but I do not believe the six local men kept The Traditions well.
 I have had run-ins with all of them over the years, each on multiple occasions.
 I did the best I could to keep the peace, your honor, but two of them did bear arms against me in separate incidents and the other four I do know have had multiple violent assaults on other members of the populace and against off-worlders as well.”

 “In your professional opinion, Constable,” said Rene carefully, “would these men have surrendered peacefully to the Marquis’ authority if given adequate opportunity to do so?”

 “No, your honor,” said Jean quietly, “I do not believe so.”

 “Very well,” said Rene as he pulled open one of the drawers of his desk, extracted a series of forms and a fountain pen.
-“Milady,” he said to the Baroness, “it will take some time for me to complete the necessary forms.
+“Your Ladyship,” he said to the Baroness, “it will take some time for me to complete the necessary forms.
 If you are willing to transmit copies of them to the Belladonna Paradox, I believe we can lift the departure restriction immediately.”

 “Very good, your honor,” said the Baroness with a smile.